FREE SHIPPING on orders over $75 International: over $250

 Posted by Angelina Kurganska on

 Tea has a well-established reputation as a healthy beverage.
-Thanks to modern marketing, Camellia Sinensis (tea tree) is often shown as a miracle plant.
+Thanks to modern marketing, Camellia sinensis (tea tree) is often portrayed as a miracle plant.
 There are claims that it will clear skin, halt cancer, or melt body fat.
 For the most part, these claims aren’t true.
 While the research conducted generally supports the idea that tea is good for you, results on specific health benefits are less conclusive.
 But here are a few benefits of tea that we know for a fact:

 Flavonoids are dietary compounds found in tea, wine, cocoa, fruit, and vegetables.
 Tea flavonoids help maintain normal blood vessel function.